 - Your body needs to be appreciated.
-Shift your awareness to it regularly and especially to the sensations that tell you that you are alive and healthy. (more on this later) - Your job is to do "reality checks" for your primitive brain...
+Shift your awareness to it regularly and especially to the sensations that tell you that you are alive and healthy. (more on this later) - Your job is to do "reality checks" to CALIBRATE your primitive brain TO THE CURRENT LEVEL OF ENVIRONMENTAL SAFETY.
 If your body or mind get over-reactive to something, then it's important to do a reality check and say "just how bad is this, on the grand scale of things?"
-If the answer is "Not that bad", then you know that you're not in immediate danger of annihilation there is nothing out there that is going to eat you in the next 10 minutes so why not refocus and find something to be aware of that brings you a feeling of appreciation and pleasure?
-Again, some part of the body that feels to be happy being here and now (and is not reacting to the world) is a good place to place your awareness. - If there really is a problem, then do something about it ASAP, so it's not there or recognise that it's not something that you can do anything about, and refocus. - Basically train yourself to be appreciative of the world around you and appreciative of your body.
+If the answer is "Not that bad" (i.e. this is NOT an immediate mortal threat to your existence), then you know that you're not in immediate danger of annihilation...
+There is nothing out there that is going to eat you in the next 10 minutes so why not refocus and find something to be aware of that brings you a feeling of appreciation and pleasure?
+Again, some part of the body that feels to be happy being here and now (and is not reacting to the world) is a good place to place your awareness. - If there really IS a problem, then do something about it ASAP, so it's not there or recognise that it's not something that you can do anything about, and refocus. - In short train yourself to be habitually and curiously appreciative of the world around you and appreciative of your body.